 A conspicuous and important phenomenon in plant disease epidemiology is the hot-spot or focus.
-It was defined by the British Mycological Society (Anonymous, 1963, the year when Van der 1953).
-Since Plank published his ideas on botanical epidemiology, the mathematics occupies an important position in description of focus development.
-But mathematics was used mainly as a tool to help with the formulation \mathbf{or} generalization of experimental data (Greaory, 1968; Gregory, 1973; Aylor, 1978; Aylor, 1987).
-Computer extensively simulation was used (Kyosawa, 1976: Kampmeijer and Zadoks, 1977; Minogue and Fry 1983a, b).
-Mathematicians also made their contributions to epidemiology.
+It was defined by the British Mycological Society (Anonymous, 1953).
+Since 1963, the year when Van der Plank ideas on botanical epidemiology, published his an mathematics occupies important position in the description of focus development.
+But mathematics was used mainly as a tool to help with the formulation or generalization of experimental data (Gregory, 1968: Gregory, 1973; Aylor, 1978; Aylor, 1987).
+Computer extensively (Kyosawa, 1976; simulation was used Kampmeijer and Zadoks, 1977; Minogue and Fry 1983a, b). their contributions Mathematicians also made to epidemiology.
 Starting from Kermack and McKendrick's 1927 paper the work was continued by Kendall (1948, 1965), Mollison (1977), Diekmann (1978; 1979) and Thieme (1977; 1979).
-The Diekmann-Thieme theory in a theory of disease certain sense is the most general development in time and space.
-Starting from the minimum collection of assumptions, it already leads to The the mathematical explanation of focus formation. theoretical concepts of Diekmann and Thieme were put into a phytopathological context by Van den Bosch et al. (1988a, b, c).
+The Diekmann-Thieme theory in certain sense is the most general theory of disease development in time and space.
+Starting from the minimum collection of assumptions, it already leads to the mathematical explanation of focus formation.
+The theoretical concepts of Diekmann and Thieme were put into a phytopathological context by Van den Bosch et al. (1988a, b, c).